Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Introduction

 \subsection{Related work}

-Linear least squares regression is a classical statistical problem, and the literature on this topic is too vast to be surveyed here; we refer to \cite{gyorfi2002nonparametric,audibert2010linear,hsu2014ridge} (and reference therein) for a more thorough overview.
-Analysis of least squares regression is most standard and straightforward in the \emph{fixed design} setting, where the covariates $X_1, \dots, X_n$ are treated as deterministic and the risk is evaluated within-sample; in this case, the expected excess risk of the OLS estimator is bounded by $\sigma^2 d / n$ (see, \eg, \cite{wasserman2006nonparametric}).
+Linear least squares regression is a classical problem, and the literature on this topic is too vast to be surveyed here; we refer to \cite{gyorfi2002nonparametric,audibert2010linear,hsu2014ridge} (and references therein) for a more thorough overview.
+In addition, while we focus on mean-squared prediction error, different criteria can be considered, as in the predictive inference literature \cite{rinaldo2019bootstrapping}.
+Analysis of least squares regression is most standard and straightforward in the \emph{fixed design} setting, where the covariates $X_1, \dots, X_n$ are deterministic and the risk is evaluated within-sample; in this case, the expected excess risk of the OLS estimator is bounded by $\sigma^2 d / n$ (see, \eg, \cite{hsu2014ridge}).